 1. General Rule.
-Families seeking child care financial assistance meet the financial requirements for the income eligible child care program provided that the total gross monthly income for the household is at or below 50% of the State Median Income at the time of the family's initial enrollment.
-Families, whose gross monthly income is at or below 50% of the State Median Income at the initial authorization, will continue to meet the financial requirements provided that the total gross monthly income for the household remains at or below 85% of the State Median Income.
+Families seeking child care financial assistance meet the financial requirements for the income eligible child care program provided that the total gross monthly income for the household is at or below 85% of the State Median Income at the time of the family's initial enrollment.
+Families, whose gross monthly income is at or below 85% of the State Median Income at the initial authorization, will continue to meet the financial requirements provided that the total gross monthly income for the household remains at or below 85% of the State Median Income.

 2. Families with a Child with a Disability.
-Families with a child with a disability will meet the financial requirements for the income eligible child care program provided that the total gross monthly income for the household is at or below 85% of the State Median Income at the time of the family's initial enrollment.
-Families, whose gross monthly income is at or below 85% of the State Median Income at the initial authorization, will continue to meet the financial requirements provided that the total gross monthly income for the household remains at or below 85% of the State Median Income.
+Families with a child with a disability will meet the financial requirements for the income eligible child care program provided that the total gross monthly income for the household is at or below 85% of the State Median Income at the time of the family's initial enrollment or a higher limit set in accordance with 606 CMR 10.03(3)(c).
+Families, whose gross monthly income is at or below 85% of the State Median Income or a higher limit set in accordance with 606 CMR 10.03(3)(c) at the initial authorization, will continue to meet the financial requirements provided that the total gross monthly income for the household remains at or below 85% of the State Median Income, or a higher limit set in accordance with 606 CMR 10.03(3)(c).
 The disability of the child must be verified and documented in accordance with EEC policy.

 3. Relevant Income.
-When determining financial eligibility, relevant income shall include the income of the parents living with the child and income of the child receiving financial assistance (except for any earnings of a minor).
-Child support shall not be considered relevant income for determining financial eligibility.
+When determining financial eligibility, relevant income shall include the income of the parents living with the child receiving financial assistance.
+Child support and any form of income of foster parents, caregivers or other adult family members; income of siblings who are not receiving child care financial assistance; and/or earned income of any minor child shall not be considered relevant income for determining financial eligibility.

 4. Assets.
 Families seeking child care financial assistance shall not have assets that exceed $1,000,000.
 Documentation of assets shall be certified in accordance with EEC Policy.